World Cancer Research Fund International is a leading authority on cancer prevention research related to diet, weight and physical activity

 Policy and Action for Cancer Prevention (published in 2009), is the first comprehensive analysis of why people practice particular eating and physical activity habits over a lifetime.
 This policy report provides advice and guidance for key groups, such as governments and workplaces, on what can be done to influence and change people’s lifestyle choices to reduce their risk of cancer.

-NOURISHING – is the policy framework we developed in 2013 to promote healthy diets and reduce obesity.
-It is the only framework in the world that provides a regularly updated, comprehensive list of policy actions that are being implemented around the world.
-It brings together the 10 areas where world governments need to take action to help to achieve the World Health Organization’s global target of reducing premature deaths from non-communicable diseases, including cancer, by 25% by 2025.
+NOURISHING – the policy framework we developed in 2013 to promote healthy diets and reduce obesity.
+It is the only framework in the world that provides a frequently updated, comprehensive list of policy actions that are being implemented around the world in the NOURISHING database.
+It brings together the ten areas where world governments need to take action to help to achieve the World Health Organization’s global target of reducing premature deaths from non-communicable diseases, including cancer, by 25% by 2025.

 Food Policy Highlights from Around the World – launched in May 2014, this is the first time any organisation has assessed and collated the most effective (robustly designed and evidence-informed) food policy actions being implemented by countries.